Ezekiel-H/personal_site/content/post/2021-01-17-using-btc-exchanges-to-find-currency-arbitrage/index.md

    - \usepackage{amsmath}
 ---

-Bitcoin cryptocurrency is treated as both a currency and more and more an asset that is exchanged across multiple FX accross the globe.
-This presents an interesting question does the market balance the FX accross currencies in real time?
-If not there would be room for arbitrage and a real ability to make money transfering between currencies using BTC markets.
+Bitcoin cryptocurrency is treated as both a currency and more and more an asset that is exchanged across multiple FX across the globe.
+This presents an interesting question does the market balance the FX across currencies in real time?
+If not there would be room for arbitrage and a real ability to make money transferring between currencies using BTC markets.

-This quick analysis will look to see if it is theoreticly possible to make money changing NZD for BTC then to GBP and back to NZD via a BTC exchange.
+This quick analysis will look to see if it is theoretically possible to make money changing NZD for BTC then to GBP and back to NZD via a BTC exchange.
 Firstly lets look at the price of bitcoin relative to GBP and NZD over its recent history.

-<iframe class="chart" src="https://ezekiel.nz/Widgets/btc/btcprices/" width="750"   height="550" style="border: none;"></iframe>
+<iframe class="chart" src="https://ezekiel.nz/Widgets/BTC/BTCPrices/" width="750"   height="550" style="border: none;"></iframe>

 Well two things are very quickly apparent